-Here's how clean a Model S is in Singapore (and elsewhere)
+Here's how to clean a Model S in Singapore (and elsewhere)

 We would like to clear up the situation concerning our customer in Singapore.
 The Model S that our customer imported into Singapore left our factory in 2014 with energy consumption rated at 181 Wh/km.
 As the Land Transport Authority has confirmed, this qualifies as the cleanest possible category of car in Singapore and entitles the owner to an incentive rather than a fine.